KENYON JORDAN, editor/publisher/writer/main photographer.

 These are called category buttons.
 Each can be clicked to open its own page.
 The

-set of buttons at the left -- other than the Contact button (this page) -- relates to
+13 at the top left - other than the Contact button (this page) - relate to

 news.
-The set of buttons at the right -- other than the Join Pioneer E-Mail List button
+The six at the right -- other than the Join Pioneer E-Mail List button

 how to sign up for the Pioneer e-mail "blasts," as described above under